Updated July 28, 2023

-What are Generally Accepted Accounting Principles
+Definition of Generally Accepted Accounting Principles

-Need of Generally Accepted Accounting Principles (GAAP)
+Need for Generally Accepted Accounting Principles (GAAP)

-1. There are various beneficiaries and users of the financial statements presented by a company other than the management itself like shareholders and investors, governments or taxation departments, customers and suppliers, etc.
+1. There are various beneficiaries and users of the financial statements presented by a company other than the management itself, like shareholders and investors, governments or taxation departments, customers and suppliers, etc.